steenhansen/type-czech/read-mes/public/linkUp.md

     return 'ERROR, word does not start with a capital letter' }

-type_czech = TypeCzech('LOG-ERRORS')
+type_czech = TypeCzech('THROW-EXCEPTIONS')
 firstCapital = type_czech.linkUp(firstCapital, PRE_check_firstCapital)

 function firstCapital(a_date){ }

 firstCapital('Bob') // pass

-firstCapital(2)       // PRE fail - 2 is not a string
+firstCapital(2)       // fail - 2 is not a string
-firstCapital('alice') // PRE fail - first character is lowercase
+firstCapital('alice') // fail - first character is lowercase
-firstCapital('')      // PRE fail - no uppercase letter
+firstCapital('')      // fail - no uppercase letter
 ```

 ## 6 Check a Parameter by Includes<a name="check-a-parameter-by-includes"></a>